-What makes the challenge more complex is that most Eritreans do not realize their inherited social norms and values has its roots from centuries old political system introduced for self governance and protection.
+What makes the challenge more complex is that most Eritreans do not realize their inherited social norms and values has its roots from the centuries-old political system introduced for self-governance and protection.
 Hence, standing against those insane social norms and values is perceived as a mortification of your inherited pride.
 In fact, the majority do not think any damage, be it social, cultural, economic or/and political they encounter is basically sourced from within.

 It is within this premise that I am working in public awareness activities through social media.
-Though the work needs an extensive research, certain degree of achievement can be attained if a mission oriented campaign is done.
-Within this strategically well orchestrated mission currently I am working in the abolition of any kind of politically imposed social groupings.
+Though the work needs extensive research, a certain degree of achievement can be attained if a mission-oriented campaign is done.
+Within this strategically well-orchestrated mission currently, I am working in the abolition of any kind of politically imposed social groupings.

 The origin of Ethnic and Tribal Social Groupings